Tuchsanai/MLOps/02_Data Versioning_and_pipeline /week06/LAB02/readme.md

 git push -u origin main
 ```

-### 7. Create edge_detection.py and Commit
+### 10. Create edge_detection.py and Commit

-### this is the file that will be used to perform edge detection on the images
+This is the file that will be used to perform edge detection on the images.

 ![img0](info/service_account1.png)

 Create a Python script named `edge_detection.py`, commit it to the repository, and run the following command to commit it: